wupperinst/transience-eu-mfa/docs/source/plastics.rst

 ========================

-The following presents the equations governing each of the processes presented in :ref:`plastics-full-diagram`.
+The following presents the equations governing each of the processes in :ref:`plastics-full-diagram`.
 For each process we provide a short description in plain English, an explanation of the exogenous parameters and model variables, and an algebraic formulation of the equations governing the process.
 For the parameters and variables we can use both